 Winning the perfect placement for the ad is essential because after investigating the report and finding out that, for example, customers in 90% of cases click on the ad in Top-of-Search and only in 10% of cases they get to the other placements, the seller will now for sure what bids to increase.

-Bids by placement change bids by a specific amount, so the advertiser knows where is the limit of the affordable expenditure.
+Bids by placement change bids by a specific amount, so the advertiser knows where the limit of the affordable expenditure is.

 How to Use Bid by Placement on Amazon?

 Since placement adjustment is mostly based on historical data from the personal Placement Report, the predictions about click-through rates (CTR) and conversion rates (CRV) are very likely to come true.

 Top-of-Search usually has the highest chances of improved CTR and CRV.
 In spite of all the afford Amazon puts into making sellers’ life easier and launching new tools so often, advertisers still need to control the bids.
 Ad Console provides very concrete data about advertising performance in each placement.
 The time that can be spent trying to understand how to improve results is extremely reduced nowadays (see the screenshot below).
 The constant changes of bids are inevitable.